mountain-pass/axios-cache-interceptor/README.md

 # axios-cache-interceptor

-A clean, minimal implementation of common HTTP caching mechanisms for axios.
+A clean, minimal implementation of common HTTP caching mechanisms for axios (web).

 Provides a wrapper around an axios instance to enable out of the box, cache strategies.

+Almost all caching logic is handled by the browser's native caching and/or intermediary caches (i.e. web proxy).

+# Implementation

 Stores response objects for the purpose of:

 1. returning a cached response if the server returns a 304 Not Modified
 1. determining if a response is fresh or stale when re-requesting

-All other caching logic is handled by the browser's nativing caching and/or intermediary caches (i.e. web proxy).

 Supports response headers: `Etag`, `Last-Modified`, `Cache-Control (max-age, stale-while-revalidate)`, `Date`